Custom Fragments

 }

-To see the changes you need to restart the tedge-mapper.
+To see the changes you need to restart the tedge-agent.
 If you're using systemctl you can do:

 In the Cumulocity UI this will looks something like this: